Ph.D. Frequently Asked Questions

 It should be complete, submitted on time, reflect your ability to present yourself clearly, have a strong focus in your interests and lines of scholarly inquiry, and demonstrate your commitment to a long-term and rigorous program of study.

-Work experience in social work and social work-related fields is valued.
-Applicants who wish to become university faculty members in schools of social work are strongest if they have the MSW and two years of post-MSW social work experience before beginning doctoral studies.
+Experience in social work and related fields is highly valued.
+Applicants aspiring to become university faculty members in schools of social work are most competitive if they hold an MSW and have two years of post-MSW social work experience before commencing their doctoral studies.

 Would it be possible to apply to the doctoral program without having previous experience in research although I have a passion for research?